gautamkhaniya/merokakshya/README.md

-## NotesBuddy : A Nextjs + Sanity based notes sharing platform.
+## MeroKakshya : A Nextjs + Sanity based notes sharing platform.

-Welcome to Notes Buddy, a web platform designed for students to read and share college notes easily.
+Welcome to Mero Kakshya, a web platform designed for students to read and share college notes easily.
 Built with a modern tech stack, it ensures an easy-to-use, visually appealing, and responsive experience.

 ![HeroSectionImage](https://i.postimg.cc/8PvmSp4y/localhost-3000.png)